DiogoF-Hub/Password-Breach-Detection/README.md

 - **Password Hashing**: Converts user passwords into SHA-1 hashes for secure comparison.
 - **Breach Count Tracking**: Records the number of times a password has appeared in breaches.
 - **Local Database**: Operates without the need for internet access, ensuring user privacy.
-- **Extensible Design**: Planned integration with a Streamlit interface for enhanced user interaction.
+- **Extensible Design**: Integration with a Streamlit interface for enhanced user interaction.

 ---